Yvonne Root

 What sort is it?

-In the post titled The Power of Categories, the focus was on how the development of categories is the basis for organizing your commercial construction contracting business.
+The post titled The Power of Categories focused on how the development of categories is the basis for organizing your commercial construction contracting business.
 Now, we’re going to dive a little deeper and look at how the process of sorting is foundational to creating categories.
 Before we dive in, let’s look at the word sort.

 At the Dictionary dot com site, these are the definitions given: